Libr-AI/fairlib/docs/_sources/tutorial_notebooks/tutorial_manipulate_dist.md.txt

 Overall, the process can be described as:
 1. Load data from files
 2. Analysis the loaded dataset distribution
-3. Resample isntacnes based on their target labels and protected labels
+3. Resample instances based on their target labels and protected labels

 Implementations for steps 1 and 4 are the same with others.
 Please see [dataloader](https://hanxudong.github.io/fairlib/reference_api_dataloaders.html) for detailed description.